moslevin/Mark3/embedded/readme.txt

 tests		Unit testing framework
 util			Utility programs

-Building the source
+Building from source

-To build the source, the Mark3 build system requires the following:
+To build from source, the Mark3 build system requires the following:

 	avr-gcc toolchain
 	make support